UoB-HPC/hpc-course-getting-started/5_Performance_Analysis_Tools.md

 Similarly to vTune, Intel have a [getting started guide](https://software.intel.com/en-us/get-started-with-advisor) which presents the commands and UI elements.
 We recommend reading this first, then referring to [the usage guide](https://software.intel.com/en-us/advisor-user-guide) for further documentation.

+**Important**: Advisor is subject to the same licence limitations as vTune above.
+We suggest a similar strategy: use the CLI tools to collect data—ideally on a compute node—then run the GUI on your local machine.

 ### Intel MPI Trace Analyzer and Collector